panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 You can see that inside that `MessageProps` interface the `important` prop is marked with an `?` &mdash; `important?: boolean` &mdash; making the prop optional.

-Inside the `Message` function I have also added a `false` default value to `important` prop.
+Inside the `Message` function I have also added a `false` default value to the `important` prop.
 That's going to be the default value in case if `important` prop is not indicated.

-Now TypeScript allows you to both skip indicating `important` prop:
+Now TypeScript allows you to skips indicating `important` prop:

 ```tsx twoslash
 // @include: message-optional